nih-cfde/cfde-deriva/README-registry.md

 any scalar settings for the user, as a single column for each named setting.

-The `saved_query` table is keyed by ??? and the authenticated user ID.
+The `saved_query` table is keyed by a client-generated `id` column.
+To avoid collisions between users of the system, the client SHOULD use a UUID scheme which includes randomness or a hashing scheme which includes the `user_id` as well as other query identity information in the hash input.
 Each user can have zero or more saved query records associated with their identity.
 Each record will store necessary information to reconstitute a query in Chaise, to name/describe the query in a query listing UI, and other system metadata TBD.

-Generally, the various "favorite" tables form binary associations to link a subset of vocabulary concepts from a given vocabulary table to a given user's profile.
+Generally, the various `favorite_*` tables form binary associations to link a subset of vocabulary concepts from a given vocabulary table to a given user's profile.

 ### Client Roles